Saplyn/boolyn/src/db/sqlserver/programming.md

 SELECT @max_id = 100, @min_id = 1;

 -- SQL variables can only hold one value.
--- If multiple is assignedm at a time, the value of the last row is used.
+-- If multiple is assigned at a time, the value of the last row is used.
 SELECT @employee_name = [employee_name]
 FROM [employees]
 WHERE [employee_id] = 123;